-It was a glorious warm spring morning as I headed to Warwickshire to be Elise and Tom’s wedding photographer for their wedding at Nuthurst Grange Country House Hotel.
+It was a glorious warm spring morning as I headed to Warwickshire to be Elise and Tom’s wedding photographer for a wedding at Nuthurst Grange Country House Hotel.
 After seeing the weather forecast I knew it was going to be a scorcher and it certainly was!

 My first stop was to catch up with Elise at her parent’s house in Stratford upon Avon for bridal prep.
 Everyone was happy and chilled with time for champagne and relaxing in the garden.
 It was soon time for Elise to jump into a brand new Mercedes to enjoy the journey through the lovely Warwickshire countryside to Hampton in Arden.